* Storm Gordon to make U.S. landfall as hurricane

 * Global oil markets have tightened since 2017 - Barclays

-SINGAPORE, Sept 4 (Reuters) - U.S. oil prices edged up on Tuesday, rising back past $70 per barrel, after two Gulf of Mexico oil platforms were evacuated in preparation for a hurricane.
+LONDON, Sept 4 (Reuters) - Oil prices rose sharply on Tuesday after the evacuation of two Gulf of Mexico oil platforms in preparation for a hurricane.

-Britain's Barclays bank said on Tuesday that oil markets had changed since 2017 when worries about rising supply were more evident.
+Barclays bank said on Tuesday oil markets had changed since 2017, when worries about rising supply were more evident.

 "U.S. producers are resisting temptation and exercising capital discipline, OPEC and Russia have convinced market participants they are managing the supply of over half of global production, the U.S. is using sanctions more actively, and several key OPEC producers are at risk of being failed states," Barclays said.

-For 2020, Barclays said it expects Brent to average $75 per barrel, up from its previous forecast of just $55 a barrel.
+"Prices could reach $80 and higher in the short term," Barclays said.
+For 2020, it said it expected Brent to average $75 a barrel, up from its previous forecast of $55.

-French bank BNP Paribas struck a similar tone, warning of "supply issues" for the rest of the year and into 2019.
+Harry Tchilinguirian, oil strategist at BNP Paribas, struck a similar tone, warning of "supply issues" into 2019.

-"Crude oil export losses from Iran due to U.S. sanctions, production decline in Venezuela and episodic outages in Libya are unlikely to be offset entirely by corresponding rises in OPEC+ production due to market share sensitivities," the bank said.
+"Crude oil export losses from Iran due to U.S. sanctions, production decline in Venezuela and episodic outages in Libya are unlikely to be offset entirely by corresponding rises in OPEC+ production," Tchilinguirian said.

 BNP Paribas expects Brent to average $79 in 2019.

 Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE; editing by Dale Hudson and Louise Heavens